opensourcecorp/osc-infra/bootstrapper/README.md

 -------

-From this root directory, you just need to make sure your `OSC_INFRA_ROOT` variable is set to the value you used to deploy everything, and run:
+From this root directory, you just need to make sure your `OSC_INFRA_ROOT` variable is set (or unset) to the value you used to deploy everything, and run:

 ```sh
 ./bootstrap.sh [bootstrapper_name] down